 - Report primary medical insurance for all patients, regardless of the services they receive.
-This even applies to patients who did not receive medical care. - Report on patients' origin by their primary medical insurance. - Report children served in school-based health center settings only if they have complete clinic intake forms that show insurance status and family income. - DO NOT report children as uninsured unless they are receiving minor consent services or their family is uninsured. - DO NOT report patients as uninsured simply because they are receiving a service that is not covered by health insurance.
+This even applies to patients who did not receive medical care, such as dental-only or behavioral health-only patients, as well as patients whose medical insurance did not cover the service. - Report on patients' origin by their primary medical insurance. - Report children served in school-based service sites only if they have complete clinic intake forms that show insurance status and family/household income. - DO NOT report children as uninsured unless they are receiving minor consent services or their family is uninsured. - DO NOT report patients as uninsured simply because they are receiving a service that is not covered by health insurance.